cen4010-s2021-g04/M1/README.md

 **Usability**:

-- Must have color blind mode, and dark mode for customizability and user necessity.(colors customizable)
+- Must have color blind mode, and dark mode for customizability and user necessity (colors customizable)

-- Buttons must be large enough for users of all ages.(customizable)
+- Buttons must be large enough for users of all ages (customizable)

-- Calendars will also be customizable for user comfort.(size, color, location)
+- Calendars will also be customizable for user comfort (size, color, location)

 - Text will be customizable.